heiner/heiner.github.com/_drafts/random-samples.md

 ### Swapping to the end

-Candidates often find a better solution when they are explicitly told that they are allowed to modify the array.
+Still, modifying the array is promising, and candidates often find a better solution when they are explicitly told that's an okay thing to do.
 For instance, one could do

 ```python
 from random import randrange